ROCm-LS/ROCm-LS-Docs/docs/about/compatibility-matrix.md

 ## Compatibility matrix

-Use this matrix to view the ROCm-LS 25.09 compatibility and system requirements:
+Use this matrix to view the ROCm-LS compatibility and system requirements across the releases:

 | ROCm-LS version | Operating system | ROCm version | Python version | Hardware | Supported components  |
 |--------------|------------------|--------------|----------------|----------|----------------|